 How to Export Saved Logins and Passwords to CSV File in Firefox

-Mozilla is working to add a native option to the Firefox browser that will allow the user to export his saved logins and passwords for web sites.
-The data will be saved to a CSV file that can be opened with many modern apps like Microsoft Excel, LibreOffice Calc, etc, or edit with Notepad.
+Mozilla Firefox comes with a native option that allows the user to export his saved logins and passwords for web sites.
+The data will be saved to a CSV file that can be opened with many modern apps like Microsoft Excel, LibreOffice Calc, etc, or modified with Notepad.

 Firefox is a popular web browser with its own rendering engine, which is very rare in the Chromium-based browser world.
 Since 2017, Firefox has the Quantum engine which comes with a refined user interface, codenamed "Photon".
 The browser doesn't include support for XUL-based add-ons any more, so all of the classic add-ons are deprecated and incompatible.
 See